Believe82/Excel-Database/README.md

 **wbFullName = "C:\Users\data.xlsx"**

 **Setting up a password for the workbook and making it Read Only:**
-Go into the **Variables_Functions** Module and cahnge the Password there to whateever you desire.
+Go into the **Variables_Functions** Module and change the Password there to whateever you desire.
 In the **Data** Module uncomment any lines that are related to Passwords